piraeusdatastore/piraeus-operator/doc/storage.md

 * do not contain partition information
 * have more than 1 GiB

-Any such device will be prepared according to the value of `operator.nodeSet.automaticStorageType`.
+Any such device will be prepared according to the value of `operator.satelliteSet.automaticStorageType`.
 Devices are added to a storage pool based on the device name (i.e. all `/dev/nvme1` devices will be part of the pool `nvme1`)

-The possible values for `operator.nodeSet.automaticStorageType`:
+The possible values for `operator.satelliteSet.automaticStorageType`:

 * `None` no automatic set up (default)
 * `LVM` create a LVM (thick) storage pool